nephio-experimental/tko/README.md

 subsystems, specifically the data backend and orchestration logic plugins, as well as integration with external site inventories and blueprint catalogs.

+TKO can also be automated using [Ansible](https://www.ansible.com/) playbooks.
+Included is a demo based on [Ansible AWX](https://www.ansible.com/awx/) (a.k.a.
+Ansible Tower).

 This PoC is a complete rewrite of the Nephio core.
 It comprises three controllers (Data, Preparer, and Meta-Scheduler) that can run independently or be embedded into a control plane.
 Included is first-class support for using a Kubernetes management cluster as the control plane.